ekmixon/kotlin/kotlin-native/HACKING.md

 ## Debugging Kotlin/Native compiler

-In order to debug Kotlin/Native compiler using IntelliJ IDEA, firstly, compiler should be run from command line in special way to wait debbuger connection.
+In order to debug Kotlin/Native compiler using IntelliJ IDEA, firstly compiler should be run from command line in special way to wait debbuger connection.
 Some JVM flags should be specified before compiler runs to do this.
 These flags could be set via environment variable `JAVA_OPTS`.
 So the next bash script (`debug.sh`) can be used to debug.